(928) 362-1220

 Patients should let the neuropsychologist know if they anticipate that any of these issues are likely to interfere with the evaluation.

 It is important to get a good night's rest before the evaluation.
 Patients are encouraged not to consume alcohol 24 hours prior to the evaluation.
-Please refrain from using nonprescription cannabis products containing THC for 72 hours before your appointment.
-If taking sleep medication, patients should check with their doctor whether it might affect test performance the next day.
+Please refrain from using cannabis products containing THC for 7 days before your appointment, unless medically necessary.
+If taking sleep or pain medication, patients should check with their doctor whether it might affect test performance the next day.

 Patients should not worry about whether they will "pass" the tests.
 The tests cannot be passed or failed; instead they describe how well a person performs relative to peers and their long-term established level of functioning.